 Of course, she was also a terrific performer, as viewers can plainly hear throughout the film.
 We also hear the voices of numerous musicians—some famous in their own right, like Count Basie, Charles Mingus, Milt Hinton, and Artie Shaw, who tried to employ her as his band vocalist at a time when integrated bands were not widely accepted.
 Yet, some of the more interesting and candid reflections come from lesser-known sidemen, like Al Avola, a clarinetist in Shaw’s band and her former accompanists Jimmy Rowles and Bobby Tucker.
 However, nobody is as blunt-spoken as veteran Basie band drummer Jo Jones.

-Holiday only speaks through her music, but that is more than adequate to convey the truth of her life.
+Holiday only speaks through her music in Erskine's doc, but that is more than sufficient to convey the truth of her life.
 Billie is nicely constructed, marrying up telling archival video of Holiday and her era with the disembodied testimonials on Kuehl’s tapes.
 Erskine choses some apt footage (but strangely not her haunting appearance with the legendary tenor-player, Lester Young on The Sound of Jazz.)

 It is hard to say which resonate with us more: Holiday’s early recordings with Basie and Young, which were sassy but still bittersweet, or the heartbreaking elegance of her late Ray Ellis arranged sessions, like Lady in Satin.
 Holiday died in 1959, but in many ways, she remains the definitive jazz vocalist.
 Erskine’s documentary gives a keen sense of why to viewers who don’t already get her.
 Highly recommended, Billie releases today (2/9) on DVD.